Select a topic from the list below or scroll down to view the entire page:

 To save time, your Researcher Application can be printed off, filled out, and brought with you when you come for your in-person visit.
 Researcher cards cannot be issued in advance by mail because photo ID is required at the time of application.

+Please see Plan a Research Visit for more detailed information.
 If you are unsure as to whether our archival holdings contain enough material to warrant an in-person research visit, you may wish to Contact the Archives before making your travel plans.

 Via Ask the Archivist, Telephone, Email, or Postal Mail

 The Library will provide answers to specific questions received by telephone, email, fax, or postal mail if we can answer your question in a minimal amount of time.
 Our staff cannot conduct extensive research for you.
-Photocopies of specific documents or entire folders may also be ordered for a small fee.
+Reproductions of specific documents or entire folders may also be ordered for a fee.
 The most efficient way to contact the Library for research inquiries is by email: Archives.FDR@nara.gov.

 The Research Room